Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 Vyre is ruled by five monarchs, each tasked with an aspect of government.
 The one they want to meet is the Queen of Delights, who runs the city's economy and is its main diplomat.
-Its laws are simple yet baroque, creating an environment where non-lethal duels and eternal feuds are common, all sales are final, but prejudice of any sort is frowned upon.
+Vyre's laws are simple yet baroque, creating an environment where non-lethal duels and eternal feuds are common, all sales are final, but prejudice of any sort is frowned upon.
 However, you can get away with anything if you follow the last and most important rule: don't get caught doing it.

 The Queen of Delights is set to host a banquet in the near future, and that will be the PCs' opportunity to talk to her.
 The GM determines how long the PCs have